 Welcome to The Passion of Christopher Pierznik!

 Please, come in.
-Allow me to take your coat.
+May I take your coat?
 Can I get you a drink?
 Make yourself at home.
 Feel free to take a look around.

 Allow me to introduce myself: my name is Christopher Pierznik.
 I was born and raised in Sellersville, Pennsylvania, about forty miles north and west of Philadelphia.
 I graduated from Pennridge High School in June of 1998 and enrolled at La Salle University the following autumn.
 I spent the school year learning, partying, making hip-hop music (badly), and flirting (badly) while my summers were filled with working manual labor.
 I majored in history and minored in communications.
 By May, 2002 I had my bachelor’s degree.
 And zero job prospects.
 After a summer in Portland, Oregon, I fell into a job in finance with the Philadelphia chapter of one of the largest nonprofit organizations in the country.
-In the fourteen years since, I’ve obtained my MBA from Temple University’s Fox School of Business, have worked in finance at five different organizations, have gotten married, had a daughter, and moved from my beloved Philadelphia to a northern New Jersey suburb, where I live in a beautiful house on a quiet street on a hill, a few train stops away from New York City.
+In the years since, I’ve obtained my MBA from Temple University’s Fox School of Business, have worked in finance at several different organizations in a variety of fields, started a family, and moved from my beloved Philadelphia to a northern New Jersey suburb, where I live in a beautiful house on a quiet street on a hill, a few train stops away from New York City.

 I had always had an aptitude for writing and research.
 English and history?
 Let’s do it.
 Calculus and chemistry?
 Let’s not.

-After college, I wrote three manuscripts – two novels and one collection of nonfiction autobiographical stories – all of which sucked.
+After college, I wrote three manuscripts – two novels and one collection of nonfiction autobiographical stories – all of which were pretty terrible.
 Literary agents at the time agreed with me.
 While enrolled in business school, I put writing to the side and thought I’d never return to it.